Power Windows (album): Reissues

 Power Windows was remastered again in 2011 by Andy VanDette for the "Sector" box sets, which re-released all of Rush's Mercury-era albums.
 Power Windows is included in the Sector 3 set.

-Power Windows was remastered for vinyl in 2015 as a part of the official "12 Months of Rush" promotion.
+Power Windows was remastered for vinyl by Sean Magee in 2015 at Abbey Road Studios as a part of the official "12 Months of Rush" promotion.